Wake1st/GUI3D/README.md

 - working well, next should be the element set handling
 - ~does this really need to be an editor plugin?~ no
 - make a simple layout, but the interactions are what matters
+- the behaviors are not consistent
+	- this is becoming overdesigned
+	- there are perhaps too many exceptions and checks
+	- there is only one instance being shared
+	- its working